 CIRM President Alan Trounson's Stem Cell Research Picks

-With over 1300 published discoveries, CIRM grantees are making steady progress on understanding the molecular basis of stem cell biology and moving stem cell-based therapies toward clinical trials.
-Here is a partial list of science journals that published CIRM-funded research in April along with press releases from the grantees' home institutions and entries from the CIRM Stem Cell Research Blog:
+With over 1700 published discoveries, CIRM grantees are making steady progress on understanding the molecular basis of stem cell biology and moving stem cell-based therapies toward clinical trials.
+Here are examples of CIRM-funded research that was published in March along with press releases from the grantees' home institution and entries from the CIRM Stem Cell Research Blog: